Note that this is still a work in progress.

 Creation Verbs in Genesis

-Five different Hebrew verbs are used to describe the processes involved during the seven days of creation.
-While they are translated into separate English verbs (to create, to be, to form, to make, and to bless), the deeper distinctions between the meanings of the original words is largely lost.
+Six different Hebrew verbs are used to describe the processes involved during the seven days of creation.
+While they are translated into separate English verbs (to create, to be, to form, to make, to bless, and to bring forth), the deeper distinctions between the meanings of the original words is largely lost.

 Aside: